 The reporter's intro made Emma stop thinking and actually watch the television.
 There was no doubt.
 The recognition of the road made her mind wander back to that day.
 The day when she had met the now new owners of her apartment in Boston, and had found out about the newcomer to the family.
 Emotionally it had been a rollercoaster ride as she also recalled the shock about the death of the young girl who was now mentioned in the television.
 While thinking back, Emma slowly ran her hand across her stomach.
 The area was still flat, and as she leaned further back into the soft fabric of the couch, she closed her eyes, and soon the exhaustion caught up with her, and she fell into a deep sleep.

 Saturday, next morning, last week:

-"Help us, Savior!
+"Help us, Dragon Warrior!
 Make it sing!"
 "Stop it!
 I don't know how!"
-"Let it guide you, Savior!
+"Let it guide you, Dragon Warrior!
 Listen and follow!"